palikar/dotfiles/.emacs.d/EMACS.md

 > Emacs is a nice Operating System but it lacks decent editor &#x2014; Someone big in the Emacs Community

 This package adds some handy functionality to `M-w`.
 Basically, after the initial command, through key strokes one can select very precisely-ish what is to be put in the kill ring.
+You can for example hit `M-w` once to "select" the current region but then press `w` again to select the current word.
+After that you can continue pressing `w` to select one more word.

 -   [easy-kill](https://github.com/leoliu/easy-kill)